MolBIFFM/diana/README.md

 of measurements across these portions of the protein-protein interaction network.

-The assembled networks are exported along style specifications for Cytoscape.
+The networks are exported along specific Cytoscape styles for downstream analysis.

 ## Setup
 External dependencies, consisting of NetworkX, pandas, and SciPy, can be